jupiter-project/metis/TECHNICALS.md

 	Model files are automatically generated through the ‘run npm gravity:app:scaffold’ command as detailed in the ‘Gravity Commands’ section but they can be made manually by following the same structure detailed above.

 Authentication
 Gravity natively uses the node package Passport to handle user authentications inside your gravity app.
-The passport.js file inside the config folder contains your signup and login methods and has been customized to work alongside the Jupiter blockchain.
+The passport.mjs file inside the config folder contains your signup and login methods and has been customized to work alongside the Jupiter blockchain.

 Routing
 Basic routes